eprog2014/eprog2014.github.io/_posts/2014-11-13-class-invariants.md

 > Finding the cause of a failure is easier in a fail-fast system, because the system reports the failure with as much information as possible as close to the time of failure as possible.
 In a fault-tolerant system, the failure might go undetected, whereas in a system that is neither fault-tolerant nor fail-fast the failure might be temporarily hidden until it causes some seemingly unrelated problem later.

-This is one reason why optimizing it is not very practical.
+This is one<sup>2</sup> reason why optimizing it is not very practical.

 Summary
 =======